-Bus Eireann provides a regular bus service to and from Kilrush and Ennis and there is also a Saturday Local Link service to Ennis.
+Bus Eireann provides a regular bus service to and from Kilrush and Ennis and there is also a Friday and Saturday TFI Local Link Limerick Clare service to Ennis, which stops at Jones's SuperValu in Miltown Malbay twice a day on those days.
 These services provide a valuable connection to other service centres and an alternative to the private car for residents and visitors and encourages a modal shift to a more sustainable transport option.